-2008-2010 Zevic Mishor graduated from the University of New South Wales in 2005 majoring in physiology and psychology.
+2008-2010 Zevic Mishor graduated from the University of NSW in 2005 majoring in physiology and psychology.
 At Oxford he obtained an MSc in neuroscience and subsequently an MSc in social anthropology.
-He recently completed his doctorate in anthropology at the University of Sydney, with a thesis exploring the structures of the Jewish ultra-orthodox lifeworld, based on ethnographic work with a Chasidic community in the northern Galilee of Israel.
+In 2016 he completed his doctorate in anthropology at the University of Sydney, with a thesis exploring the structures of the Jewish ultra-orthodox lifeworld, based on ethnographic work with a Chasidic community in the northern Galilee of Israel.
+Zevic currently lectures in anthropology at Tel Hai College, a tertiary institution located in the same part of the country.

 2008-2009 Kim Anderson graduated from the University of Adelaide with First Class Honours degrees and University Medals in Computer Systems Engineering (2004) and Law (2006).
 He served as Associate to the Hon Justice Vanstone in the Supreme Court of South Australia and practised as a solicitor in Melbourne.
-Kim completed his Bachelor of Civil Law (with Distinction) at Oxford in 2009 and returned to commercial practice in Sydney, having been admitted to the Bar in 2014.
+Kim completed his BCL (with Distinction) at Oxford in 2009 and returned to commercial practice in Sydney, having been admitted to the Bar in 2014.

 "My experience at Oxford was immensely rewarding, without a doubt the highlight of my academic career.
 To interact on a daily basis with many of the leading scholars in my fields of interest was a rare privilege.
 The vibrant social and extra-curricular life of Oxford was also very stimulating.
 It has been satisfying to draw upon what I learnt on the BCL in commercial practice, although I must confess there are times when I fondly imagine being back amidst the dreaming spires!"